priyansh-bahoria/basic-demo/README.md

 # basic-demo
-this is my first Git Repository.
+This is my First Git repository
 <br>
 Author - Priyansh